Applying to the Graduate Program

 Financial assistance and opportunities

 Financial assistance is available on a competitive basis in the form of graduate assistantships and departmental grants.
-Research assistantships funded by faculty grants are also available.
-Many graduate students also take advantage of the part-time employment opportunities with government agencies and consulting firms in the immediate area.
+Research assistantships funded by faculty grants are also available - contact individual faculty members to learn about these opportunities.
+In addition, many graduate students find part-time employment with regional government agencies and consulting firms.